syntruth/Nesta-Subpages-Plugin/README.md

-# Nesta::Plugin::Subpages
+# Nesta Subpages Plugin

-Add a two new methods to the @Nesta::Page@ class that finds any subpages for an index page.
+Add two new methods to the @Nesta::Page@ class that finds any subpages for an index page.
 A subpage is considered to be a sibling page in the same directory as the index page and any index pages within immediate subdirectories.
 For example: